danfuzz/samizdat/doc/language-guide/08-parsing.md

 the expression it contains.

 The `parse` method takes two fixed arguments, a promise to hold the result of parsing and a generator used to produce input to parse.
-In addition the method should accept a set of additional arguments representing the items that have already been parsed (in the context of where the parser is called). **Note:** These details are only important if you are writing
+In addition, the method should accept a set of additional arguments representing the items that have already been parsed (in the context of where the parser is called). **Note:** These details are only important if you are writing